Wjjsoft Structured Storage Library (SSG-5)

 A Great Solution to Store Unstructured Info

 With the fully customizable hierarchical folders concept, it can be a great solution to store and organize a great deal of unstructured information, such as images, documents, spreadsheets, presentations, videos and any ordinary files.
-In the past 20 years, Mybase Desktop has been a such program that helps many users store and organize Knowledge base in the tree outline form effectively and efficiently.
+Since 1998, the Mybase software has been a such program that helps many users run their own knowledge base in the tree outline form effectively and efficiently.

 Data Compression for Saving Disk Space